AthN3090/reactive-mines/README.md

 # Reactive-mines

-Implementation of the classic minesweeper game in reactjs with simple minimal UI.
+Implementation of the classic minesweeper game in reactJs with simple minimal UI.

 ### How to run the project
 1. Clone the repo in your suitable directory